UP & COMING BOOMING TECHNOLOGIES

 As I discussed before, one can’t just implement any new advance without understanding context and implications.
 All scientific discovery and development has to take place in the wider context of whatever is researched, including the possible intentions of expected users.
 Those vying for wealth, power and control too will see many new opportunities.
 They’ll love all these new toys and will readily implement them according to their interests.
 Think potentially: AI+Big Data+spyware+face recognition can become 1984overdrive.
 Many will say, it’s already happening.
 Alexa, Google, your phone, the NSA are all already spying on you.

-Consider if your idea of progress, may hurt others.
+Consider whether your idea of progress will hurt others.

 It is so evident how this works when looking back in time.
 For instance: the hope of the car has become the planet endangering oil industry.
 The chain saw is chopping down remaining forests in overdrive.
 Plastics are poisoning life in the oceans.
 The pill has become estrogen in our drinking water, reducing fertility in men.
 And anti biotics.. you know what I mean.